zy31415/viscojapan/inversions/inversion5/readme.txt

+iter0:
-I just updated time series analysis.
-Now I am using new data to do inversion.
+Use newly updated time series to do inversion.

+iter1:
+(1) Update station.in file.
+Seafloor stations are started with an underscore and located at the end station list.
+(2) Rake angle is change from 83 to 80.

 Aug 4th, 2014